 Due to her professional experience both in the New York and Italian jurisdictions, she has developed a strong expertise in complex cross-border transactions, providing legal assistance to clients from the due-diligence process to the draft and negotiation of a broad range of contractual documents, with a specific dedication to the expansion of Italian companies in the United States and of U.S. companies in Italy.
 Such expertise allows her to daily and efficiently manage the multi-jurisdictional aspects of domestic transactions as well.

 Agnese also assists various multinational and start-up companies in complex regulatory and compliance data protection issues with specific focus on the food, pharmaceutical, and biotechnology industries and on the legal issues connected to international data flow, specifically to the EU-USA data transfer.

-Prior to joining the firm, Agnese has worked as associate for a US law firm and for the New York office of a primary international law firm assisting Italian and European clients in establishing their business activities in the United States, representing them in cross-border M&A, commercial and real estate transactions, as well as providing legal assistance in general corporate and corporate governance matters.
+Prior to joining the firm, Agnese has worked as associate for the New York office of a primary international law firm assisting Italian and European clients in establishing their business activities in the United States, representing them in cross-border M&A and real estate transactions, as well as providing legal assistance in general corporate and corporate governance matters.